JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 * Azure Data Studio
   * Extension: SQL Database Projects

+### The Stack
+For the last two years, I have maintained a greenfield web app that is essentially a SAFE Stack app; it has been a joyful experience!
+My daily driver has been Visual Studio Professional which I have developed with since .NET v1.1.
+I chose to write this post around VSCode + Ionide + Azure Data Studio because it is a cross platform stack, and I want to accommodate the many F# devs that are coming over from other backgrounds and other platforms.
+So this post was a learning experience for me as well!

+But I do want to add that VS2019 Community Edition and above has built-in SSDT .sqlproj support via the "SQL Server Data Tools" extension (available as an [option](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt?view=sql-server-ver15) in the VS installer).

 ## Installing the SAFE Stack Template
-Fable 3 was recently released.
-It boasts new features, faster compile times, and a cool new way to launch as a dotnet tool.
+Fable 3 was recently released boasting new features, faster compile times, and a cool new way to launch as a dotnet tool.
+While Fable 3 does have its own starter template, it only covers the front end.
+The SAFE Stack takes that and adds:
+- A backend web API powered by ASP.NET and Giraffe
+- A middle tier Shared project for entity models
+- An RPC-style communication via Fable.Remoting
+- A working webpack config
+- A FAKE powered build project that automates running and deploying your app.

-While Fable 3 does have its own template to get started, it is for the front end only.
-The SAFE Stack takes that and adds a Giraffe powered backend and does all the complicated webpack configuration for us.
-Fortunately for us, SAFE Stack v3 (currently in beta) now supports Fable 3 and is available on NuGet. https://www.nuget.org/packages/SAFE.Template/
+The new SAFE Stack v3 (currently in beta) supports Fable 3 and is available on NuGet. https://www.nuget.org/packages/SAFE.Template/

 Clicking on the link to the latest v3 link should give you the ".NET CLI" install command: